Practical guide: when to use ChatGPT, Claude, or Perplexity

 The tool writes naturally and can effortlessly produce multiple variations for A/B testing.
 Ideal for AI ad creation where you want to test 10-20 variants.

-ChatGPT understands programming logic well and can handle debugging and code explanation.
+ChatGPT understands programming logic well and can handle debugging and code explanations.
 Useful for Shopify development where you want to quickly try something out.

 Conversational workflows